pyzmark/drm/README.md

 # De Re Metallica
 A data filtering and visualization tool to map ancient metal and stone deposits, as they've been recorded in the online "gazeteer" Pleiades (https://pleiades.stoa.org).
+This is currently an exploratory tool: it makes no claims to comprehensive or exhaustive information on the topic, in part because it is limited by the mines and sources of minerals presented by Pleiades.
+The word "gazeteer" is critical, then.
+Users confuse this with comprehensive data at their own peril.